Stranded migrants try to storm into Macedonia, tear down fence

 Some threw stones at police while others fell to their knees shouting, "We want to go to Germany!"

 A few ran across into Macedonia but were quickly detained by police.
-Police in riot gear guarded a gap where migrants had torn down about 30-40 meters of fence, and a Reuters photographer saw riot police armed with assault rifles.
+Police in riot gear guarded a gap where migrants had torn down about 30-40 metres (yards) of fence, and a Reuters photographer saw riot police armed with assault rifles.

 More than 800,000 refugees and migrants from the Middle East, Africa and Asia have arrived in Europe by sea so far this year, most through the Greek islands, seeking a better life in wealthier European countries such as Germany.